MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 Oh, it works!

-Finally we're finished with solving the problem!
+Finally, we're finished with solving the problem!

-But hold on, why are we only using two separeate elements?
+But hold on, why are we only using two separate elements?

-Is there any luck with parent and child elements or maybe an element with its pseudo (`:before` or `:after`) element instead, where we should have to use them?
+Is there any luck with parent and child elements, or maybe, an element with its pseudo (`:before` or `:after`) element instead, where we should have to use them?

 Well, the answer is *YES*!

-However, some of them can be bit tricky.
+However, some of them can be a bit tricky.

-So let's take a look how to blur an background element that has child/pseudo element as its inner element.
+So let's take a look at how to blur a background element that has a child element/pseudo-element as its inner element.

 ### 2. Using *opacity* for the parent element

-One of ways to blur an element is using `opacity` property.
+One of the ways to blur an element is using the `opacity` property.

 In simple words, the `opacity` sets the see-through (transparent) level of an element.
 If its value is,